uberapplication/foodtrucks/README.md

-# Web Coding Challenge
+# Food Trucks

-This documents a prototype of the Food Trucks project.
+This document describes a prototype of the Food Trucks project.
 The technical track chosen is "backend", mostly because I did not have enough time to write a particularly nice front end as well, although the frontend is fully functional.

 The result may be viewed here: [Food Truck Finder demo](http://food-truck-finder3.elasticbeanstalk.com/index.html)